fsharp/fslang-design/preview/FS-1137-prefer-extensions-method-over-property-when-arguments-provided.md

 # Drawbacks

+## Properties that cannot be shadowed

 Due to the idiom of indexed property not being possible to express in C#, and the ambiguity with delayed application of expressions in case of properties having indexers, or being of a function type, there is no plan to support resolution of extension methods / type extensions whenever those case apply.
+This introduce a subtle inconsistency among properties that can be defined on F# types.

+## The features renders obsolete the lack of support for intrinsic methods of same name as a property

+In terms of language design, beside subtleties in overload resolution pertaining to methods, there is little reasons to distinguish intrinsic methods versus extension methods or methods defined in type extensions.
+Yet, C#, VB.NET and F# still preclude for methods to be defined with the same name as a property, despite:
+* they can't bear the same name in the IL (properties have a `get_` or `set_` prefix addorned to the IL methods implementation of getter and setter)
+* they can be defined as extension methods in C# & VB.NET, and in F# with this feature, as method in type extension and extension methods

+It may make sense to lift this restriction in case C# moves in this direction.

+In meantime, attempting to define such intrinsic methods still results in

+>  error FS0434: The property '{property name}' has the same name as a method in type '{type name}'.

 # Alternatives